codepath/android_guides/Push-Messaging.md

 You can review examples of these [outlined in this more elaborate code sample](https://github.com/codepath/ParsePushNotificationExample/blob/master/app/src/main/java/com/test/MyCustomReceiver.java).

-In certain cases when receiving a push, you want to **update an activity only if the activity is on the screen**.
-Otherwise, you want to raise a notification.
-The solutions to this are [outlined in this post](http://stackoverflow.com/a/18311830/313399) with a [code sample here](http://stackoverflow.com/a/15949723/313399).

 #### Creating Dashboard Notifications

 By default, Parse will create dashboard notifications based on certain details of the push message that are sent if you specify the "alert" and "title" properties in the notification.
 In the event that you want to manually manage the notifications, all you have to do is avoid sending the `alert` or `title` so parse doesn't create the notification for you.